-Another advantage of microspikes is their use of heavy duty chain and fewer, shorter spikes means that they can safely be used when the trail has a muddy or rocky patch.
+Another advantage of microspikes is their use of heavy-duty chain and fewer, shorter spikes mean that they can safely be used when the trail has a muddy or rocky patch.
 Microspikes are ideal for hiking as well as casual use for these reasons.

 Typically microspikes are a bit hardier than crampons, as the former requires more upkeep and spike sharpening.